Existence of Non-Contractible Periodic Orbits for Homeomorphisms of the Open Annulus: Introduction

 The main technique used in the proofs of Theorems A and B is the Equivariant Brouwer Theory of P. Le Calvez (see \cite{lecalvez1} and \cite{lecalvez2}) and a recently developed accompanying orbit forcing theory (see \cite{lct}).
-The paper is organized as follows: the second section introduces the basic lemmas and results from the above mentioned Equivariant Brouwer Theory and the forcing results, as well as details the concept of rotation set for annulus homeomorphisms.
-Section 3 provides the necessary lemmas and results for obtaining Theorem B, Section 4 includes the proof of our main result and Section 5 provides two examples displaying how tight are the hypotheses of Theorem A.
+The paper is organized as follows: the second section introduces the basic lemmas and results from the above mentioned Equivariant Brouwer Theory and the forcing results, as well as details the concepts of rotation sets for annulus homeomorphisms and states some results that are used in the rest of the paper.
+Section 3 provides the necessary lemmas and results for obtaining Theorem B, Section 4 includes the proof of our main result and Section 5 provides two examples displaying how tight are the hypothesis of Theorem A.

+{\it Acknowledgment.} We are very grateful for Patrice Le Calvez, whose several suggestions helped to improve the exposition of the paper and to greatly simplify some proofs.